 Gujarat Statue Upsets Indian Farmers

-Last week on 31st October, India witnesses the unveiling of the world’s tallest statue in its very own Gujarat.
+On 31st October, India witnesses the unveiling of the world’s tallest statue in its very own Gujarat.
 The process of construction has cost the government millions of dollars.
 However, the public reaction has not all been positive as local farmers cannot come to terms with the government’s decision to spend such a large amount of money on the statue while they are so weak financially.

 Farmers in Gujarat have long struggled to access clean water which can be used to irrigate farmland.
 They depend on monsoon rain for watering their crops or use groundwater.
 However, India often has long dry summers which can be taxing for these farmers.